Byturus unicolor

 Byturus unicolor, known generally as raspberry fruitworm, is a species of fruitworm beetle in the family Byturidae.
 Other common names include the western raspberry fruitworm and fruitworm beetle.
 It is found in Central America and North America.

+“The adult is a small yellowish-brown beetle 4–5 mm in length.
+The larvae are about 8 mm long, white with brown areas on the back of each segment.”